Mary Whitwell Hale

-Mary Whitwell Hale (pen name, Y. L. E.; January 29, 1810 – November 17, 1862) was an American teacher, school founder, and hymnwriter eminent during the first half of the 19th century.
+Mary Whitwell Hale (pen name, Y. L. E.; January 29, 1810 – November 17, 1862) was an American teacher, school founder, and hymnwriter of the Romantic era.
 She was a contributor to The Christian Register.
-Her pen name was made up of the concluding letters of her name.
-Hale died in 1862.
+Her pen name was made up of the concluding letters of her first, middle, and surname.

-Early years and education
+Early life and education

 Mary Whitwell Hale was born at Boston, Massachusetts, January 29, 1810.
 Her father was Eliphalet Hale (1775–1852) of Boston, a merchant of that city.
 Her mother was Abigail (1775–1829), daughter of Colonel Jonathan Waters, himself an old Bostonian.
 There was one sibling, a sister, Elizabeth Judith Hale (1821–1912).
 At the time of her birth, the parents resided in Hollis Street, and were parishioners of Dr. John Thornton Kirkland at New South Church; he baptized her, and she afterwards commemorated him in verse.

 She attended the public schools, and was apt, quick, and faithful in her studies.
 In 1822, the family removed to Jamaica Plain, and in 1824, returned to Boston, where, at the Franklin Grammar School, she graduated in 1825.
 For the next three years she was connected, as a pupil, with a Young Ladies' Academy, in Phillips Place, maintaining a very high rank during the entire course, and winning at the close a first prize for English composition, and most flattering encomiums from her instructor, Ebenezer Bailey.